 Alpha Leader Training

-A highly sought-after student leadership position by sophomores, juniors, and seniors, Alpha Leaders provide ten-weeks of peer leadership for a group of approximately 10 Freshman via the Beginnings class.
-Alpha Leaders use positive and practical ways to keep strengths top of mind within their group of freshman students.
+Sophomores, juniors, and seniors, can be Alpha leaders.
+Each Alpha leader provides 10 weeks of peer leadership for a group of approximately 10 freshmen via the Beginnings course.
+Alpha leaders use positive and practical ways to keep strengths top of mind among the members of their groups.

-Before the fall semester, Alpha Leaders join staff from the Office of Orientation and Transitions for two weeks of training.
-During training, the Noel Academy for Strengths-Based Leadership and Education provides a one-day session on strengths, focusing particularly on taking students deeper into strengths-thinking.
-Through this partnership, the Academy and Orientation and Transitions hope that Alpha Leaders would serve as pace-setters for the freshmen by fielding questions about the 34 signature strengths and facilitating a strengths-based community among their students.
+Before the fall semester, Alpha leaders join staff from the Office of Orientation and Transitions for two weeks of training.
+During training, the Noel Academy provides a one-day session on strengths, focusing particularly on taking students deeper into strengths thinking.
+Through this partnership, the academy and the Office of Orientation and Transitions hope Alpha leaders serve as pacesetters for freshmen by fielding questions about the 34 signature strengths and facilitating a strengths-based community among their students.